Franck-Dumetz/ORFeome/README.md

 - Handles multiple replicates per condition
 - Computes differential representation of ORFs
 - Uses DESeq2 for statistical testing
-- Outputs a list of candidate ORFs over repressented (FC =>4 and Adj.pvalue < 0.05)
+- Outputs a list of candidate ORFs over repressented (FC =>4 and adj.pvalue < 0.05)
+- Highly customizable for different datasets and experimental designs

+## Addition from the published method

 - Outputs a list of ORF that remain stable (FC < 4 adj.pvalue < 0.05)
-- Highly customizable for different datasets and experimental designs
+- Outputs a list of ORF that are not represented (0 reads mapping to the first 100bp of the inserted ORF)

 ---